 • Max weight support 360 LBS

 • Cruising distance 30-35miles under electric powerThe details point to an exciting e-bike that ticks a lot, if not all, of the boxes you have when purchasing your electric bike.
 Unlike the previous bike, which was great in its own right, this one puts to bed the issue of commuting, which is largely down to the suspension present.

-* This is a great e-fat bike.
-I purchased this bike as a commuter bike and it was working out great for me.
+During my testing with this bike I can only say that this is a great e-fat bike.
+I purchased this bike and used it for my home to work commute.
 My commute is 6 miles one way so 12 miles round trip.
-I recharge the battery every 12 miles, not because I have to but I just do it for the convenience.
-After 12 miles, right now I have 75% left in the battery on level 3 support, so I am pretty sure that the battery lasts more than 30 miles. "
+After 12 miles, I had around 75% left in the battery on level 3 support, so I am pretty sure that the battery lasts more than 30 miles.